 Good to have you back.

-The DC police union chief said, quote, to evade public scrutiny, Metropolitan Police Department leadership is deliberately falsifying crime data, creating the false narrative of reduced crime while communities are suffering.
+The D.C. police union chief said, quote, to evade public scrutiny, Metropolitan Police Department leadership is deliberately falsifying crime data, creating the false narrative of reduced crime while communities are suffering.

-A D.C. councilman who's been charged with taking bribes, doesn't like Trump's anti-crime crackdown.
+A D.C. councilman who's been charged with taking bribes doesn't like Trump's anti-crime crackdown.

 That's not a big surprise.

-And one ABC news anchor revealed that she was mugged in D.C. by a half naked vagrant, Kyra Phillips.
+And one ABC news anchor revealed that she was mugged in D.C. by a half-naked vagrant, Kyra Phillips.

 And I'm like, oh, okay.

-And why wouldn't they want law and order?
+Why wouldn't they want law and order?

 Why wouldn't they want safety and security?

-It's the number one capital of any country in terms of the homicide rate worldwide.
+Why wouldn't you want a stronger police presence if you have the number one, it's the number one capital of any country in terms of the homicide rate worldwide.

 Why would you not want to protect innocent people?